China strengthens foothold in EU with Portugal agreements

-China's President Xi Jinping walks with Portuguese Prime Minister Antonio Costa, right, before their meeting Wednesday, Dec.
+China's President Xi Jinping and Portuguese Prime Minister Antonio Costa, right, applaud after the signing of agreements between the two governments Wednesday, Dec.
 5, 2018, at the Queluz National Palace in Queluz, outside Lisbon.
-Xi closes Wednesday a two-day state visit to Portugal.
+Xi closes Wednesday a two-day state visit to Portugal with the two countries signing a memorandum of understanding on cooperation within China’s modern Silk Road initiative, with special emphasis on transport connections and energy.
 (AP Photo/Armando Franca)

 Portugal is embracing China's "One Belt, One Road" initiative, which offers loans for the building of large-scale infrastructure projects.